Fitting High-Dimensional Interaction Models with Error Control: Searching Interaction Spaces

-Figure \ref{fig:small-p} compares the risk of all procedures and the size of the model produced by the feature selection algorithms.
+Figure \ref{fig:perf} compares the risk of all procedures and the size of the model produced by the feature selection algorithms.
 The risk is computed using squared error loss from the true mean: $\|\mu_Y-\hat Y\|_2^2$.
-RAI often outperforms the competitors even though it is provided with far less information.
-The success of Lasso demonstrates the strength of correlation in this model.
+RAI often outperforms the competitors even though it is provided with far less information, while the success of Lasso demonstrates the strength of correlation in this scenario.
 Even though Lasso can only accurately include the interaction $\X_1\X_2$, it is able to perform reasonably well in some cases.
-Figure \ref{fig:small-p} re-samples the data 50 times, creating cases of varying difficulty.
+Figure \ref{fig:perf} resamples the data 50 times, creating cases of varying difficulty.
 Often, difficult cases are challenging for all algorithms, such that the highest risk data set is the same for all procedures.
 RAI performs better than Lasso.m on the majority of cases and almost always outperforms Lasso.1.
 The overlapping box plots merely demonstrates the variability in the difficulty of data sets.

 It is also worth comparing the size of the model selected by different procedures.
 The Lasso often selects a very large number of variables to account for its inability to incorporate the correct interactions.
-As we show more explicitly in the real data examples, this is a general problem even when the Lasso is provided the higher-order interactions.
+As demonstrated explicitly in the concrete compressive strength example in the introduction, this is a general problem even when the Lasso is provided the higher-order interactions.
 Using the model identified by Lasso.1 dramatically reduces model size with a concomitant increase in loss.
 Contrast this with RAI, which selects a relatively small number of features even though its search space is conceptually infinite, as no bounds on complexity of interactions is imposed.
 Furthermore, RAI necessarily selects more than four features in order to identify the higher order terms.
-For example, in order to identify the term $\X_7\X_8\X_9\X_{10}$, all four marginal features need to be included as well.
+For example, in order to identify the term $\X_7\X_8\X_9\X_{10}$, all four marginal features need to be included, as well as other interactions of the form $\X_7\X_8$, etc. In fact, few third-order interactions are considered.
+Therefore the true fitted space is not much larger than that considered by the Lasso.
+RAI performs better in this case because it does not need to consider the full complexity of the 61,000 features in the interaction space.